 Exhibit Number Description of Documents 3.1 Amended and Restated Certificate of Formation of Geospace Technologies Corporation (incorporated by reference to Exhibit 3.1 to the Registrant's Quarterly Report on Form 10-Q for the quarter ended March 31, 2015, filed May 8, 2015).
 3.2 Amended and Restated Bylaws of Geospace Technologies Corporation (incorporated by reference to Exhibit 3.2 to the Registrant's Current Report on Form 8-K filed August 8, 2019).
 10.1 Employment Agreement dated as of August 1, 1997, between the Company and Michael J. Sheen (incorporated by reference to the Registrant's Registration Statement on Form S-1 filed September 30, 1997 (Registration No. 333-36727)).
 10.2 Employment Agreement effective as of January 1, 2012, by and between OYO Geospace Corporation and Walter R. Wheeler (incorporated by reference to Exhibit 99.1 to the Registrant's Current Report on Form 8-K filed December 9, 2011).
 10.3 Employment Agreement effective as of January 1, 2012, by and between OYO Geospace Corporation and Robbin B. Adams (incorporated by reference to Exhibit 99.2 to the Registrant's Current Report on Form 8-K filed December 9, 2011).
-10.4 Employment Agreement effective as of January 1, 2012, by and between OYO Geospace Corporation and Thomas T. McEntire (incorporated by reference to Exhibit 99.3 to the Registrant's Current Report on Form 8-K filed December 9, 2011).
-10.5 Geospace Technologies Corporation 2014 Long-Term Incentive Plan (incorporated by reference to Appendix A to the Company's Proxy Statement on Schedule 14A filed December 11, 2013).
-10.6 First Amendment to the Geospace Technologies Corporation 2014 Long-Term Incentive Plan (incorporated by reference to Appendix A to the Company's Proxy Statement on Schedule 14A filed December 30, 2020).
-10.7 Form of Employee Restricted Stock Award Agreement (incorporated by reference to Exhibit 10.1 to the Registrant's Form S-8 filed May 21, 2014).
-10.8 Form of Employee Restricted Stock Unit Award Agreement (incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed November 26, 2018).
-10.9 Form of Employee Incentive Stock Option Award Agreement (incorporated by reference to Exhibit 10.2 to the Registrant's Form S-8 filed May 21, 2014).
-10.10 Form of Employee Non-Qualified Stock Option Award Agreement (incorporated by reference to Exhibit 10.3 to the Registrant's Form S-8 filed May 21, 2014).
-10.11 Form of Performance Option Agreement (incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed November 20, 2015).
-10.12 Form of Consultant Restricted Stock Award Agreement (incorporated by reference to Exhibit 10.4 to the Registrant's Form S-8 filed May 21, 2014).
-10.13 Form of Consultant Stock Option Award Agreement (incorporated by reference to Exhibit 10.5 to the Registrant's Form S-8 filed May 21, 2014).
-10.14 Form of Director Stock Option Award Agreement (incorporated by reference to Exhibit 10.6 to the Registrant's Form S-8 filed May 21, 2014).
-10.15 Form of Director Restricted Stock Award Agreement (incorporated by reference to Exhibit 10.7 to the Registrant's Form S-8 filed May 21, 2014).
+10.4 Geospace Technologies Corporation 2014 Long-Term Incentive Plan (incorporated by reference to Appendix A to the Company's Proxy Statement on Schedule 14A filed December 11, 2013).
+10.5 First Amendment to the Geospace Technologies Corporation 2014 Long-Term Incentive Plan (incorporated by reference to Appendix A to the Company's Proxy Statement on Schedule 14A filed December 30, 2020).
+10.6 Form of Employee Restricted Stock Award Agreement (incorporated by reference to Exhibit 10.1 to the Registrant's Form S-8 filed May 21, 2014).
+10.7 Form of Employee Restricted Stock Unit Award Agreement (incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed November 26, 2018).
+10.8 Form of Employee Incentive Stock Option Award Agreement (incorporated by reference to Exhibit 10.2 to the Registrant's Form S-8 filed May 21, 2014).
+10.9 Form of Employee Non-Qualified Stock Option Award Agreement (incorporated by reference to Exhibit 10.3 to the Registrant's Form S-8 filed May 21, 2014).
+10.10 Form of Performance Option Agreement (incorporated by reference to Exhibit 10.1 to the Registrant's Current Report on Form 8-K filed November 20, 2015).
+10.11 Form of Consultant Restricted Stock Award Agreement (incorporated by reference to Exhibit 10.4 to the Registrant's Form S-8 filed May 21, 2014).
+10.12 Form of Consultant Stock Option Award Agreement (incorporated by reference to Exhibit 10.5 to the Registrant's Form S-8 filed May 21, 2014).
+10.13 Form of Director Stock Option Award Agreement (incorporated by reference to Exhibit 10.6 to the Registrant's Form S-8 filed May 21, 2014).
+10.14 Form of Director Restricted Stock Award Agreement (incorporated by reference to Exhibit 10.7 to the Registrant's Form S-8 filed May 21, 2014).